 When we harvest, taking only a portion of the conk is recommended and remnants of what is left will re-establish.
-It will never be as large as it was… and will likely never be sizable enough to harvest again.
+It will never be as large as it was… and not likely ever be sizable enough to harvest again.
 But the specimen will be able to fruit like usual when the time and condition is right.
 A good practice that we live by when harvesting chaga is only taking what is in arms reach, leaving a great percentage alone.
-If everyone followed that, we would never have to worry about over harvesting chaga.
+If everyone followed that, we would not have to worry about over harvesting the fungus.

 In recent years, there have been more and more people looking for this fungi and trying to make tea.
 With the over abundance of the harvesting, we are seeing less and less of this wonderful fungi by the roadsides and waterways.
 Some people use tree climbing gear with spikes to get chaga that would normally be out of reach.
 Consequently, the spikes leaves holes and open wounds on the trees that leaves them vulnerable to bugs and infections.
-If you see these climbing holes from the road, you will likely see a large empty hole where chaga used to be.
-This is not only bad for the tree and the chaga, it is also illegal and present negative views in the public eye about wild harvesting.
-It is imperative that everyone harvest chaga or any herbs for that matter, to harvest sustainably and only/or purchases sustainably harvested products.
-There really isn’t any laws when it comes to harvesting in the forests, only a set of standards and good practices that we hope everyone can adhere by.
+If you see these climbing holes from the road, you may possibly see an empty spot where chaga used to be.
+This is not only bad for the tree and the chaga, it is also illegal and can present negative views in the public eye about wild harvesting.
+It is imperative that we harvest chaga and other herbs for that matter, sustainably and only/or purchases sustainably harvested products.
+There really isn’t any laws yet when it comes to harvesting in the forests, only a set of standards and good practices that we hope everyone can adhere by.